rtryanzhu/Analysis-on-the-effect-of-Govenment-Intervention-and-Society-Development-on-COVID-19-/README.md

-# sta200bFinalProject
+# STA207FinalProject
-Repository for the Final Project of STA 200 B.
+Repository for the Final Project of STA 207.